Ali Louis Bourzgui

-Ali Louis Bourzgui (born August 31, 1999) is an American actor and singer known for his roles in musical theatre, particularly on the Broadway stages.
+Ali Louis Bourzgui (born August 31, 1999) is an American actor and singer known for his roles in musical theater, particularly on the Broadway stages.
+He won the Tony Award for Best Featured Actor in a Musical for his performance in The Lost Boys (2026).

 Early life and education

-Bourzgui was born in Pittsfield, Massachusetts, and grew up in the Berkshires; his mother would "[take him] to a couple of Broadway shows a year."
-His father is Moroccan-American, and his mother is Italian-Irish American.
+Bourzgui was born in Cambridge, Massachusetts, and raised in Pittsfield; his mother would take him "to a couple of Broadway shows a year".
+His father is Moroccan-American, and his mother is Italian–Irish American.
 Bourzgui originally planned to become an environmental engineer or ornithologist, but was inspired by the works of "Joe Iconis, Mark Ruffalo, and Kimberly Akimbo" to pursue an acting career.
-He graduated with a BFA from Ithaca College.
+He graduated with a Bachelor of Fine Arts from Ithaca College.

 Career

-In 2021, a few months after graduating from Ithaca, Bourzgui made his professional debut in the first national tour of The Band's Visit as Haled.
+In October 2021, a few months after graduating from Ithaca, Bourzgui made his professional debut in the first national tour of The Band's Visit, joining first as a swing, and eventually taking over the role of Haled.
 Following a 2023 tryout run in Chicago, Bourzgui made his Broadway debut in the titular role in the 2024 Broadway revival of The Who's Tommy, a performance for which he received a Theatre World Award, and a Drama League Distinguished Performance Award nomination.
 In 2025, he starred as Orpheus in the Broadway production of Hadestown.
+In 2026, he originated the role of David in a musical adaptation of The Lost Boys.
+For his portrayal, he won the Tony Award for Best Featured Actor in a Musical.

 Personal life

 Bourzgui is Muslim.
-He is in the folk band Resident Lightweight.
+He is in the folk band Resident Lightweight along with Joey D’Amore.
+They released their debut album, Becomes a Home, in 2025.

+He is currently in a relationship with fellow Broadway actor Tassy Kirbas, who worked with him in the 30th anniversary revival of The Who's Tommy in Chicago and on Broadway.